Saqib4746/WeatherApp-website-/README.md

-# WeatherApp-website-
+🌤 Weather App

 A simple and responsive Weather App built using HTML, CSS, and JavaScript.
-It fetches real-time weather data using an API and displays details like temperature, humidity, and conditions with a clean UI.
+It fetches real-time weather data from a weather API and displays temperature, humidity, and conditions in a clean and modern UI.

+✅ Features

+🌎 Search weather by city name

+🌡 Displays temperature, humidity, wind speed

+⚠ Error handling for invalid locations

+📱 Fully responsive design for mobile & desktop

+🎨 Clean and minimal UI

+5 days weather forecast.